A fascinating journey through Southern Peru

 In the afternoon, you board the train for the ride back along the Sacred Valley of the Incas.
 Here your waiting car will whisk you back to Cusco and your hotel.

-Included: transfer, breakfast
+Included: Airport transfer, breakfast

 In order to fully enjoy your trip it is very important that you choose the right trip for you and fully understand what it involves.